 Students fulfill degree requirements for Western New Mexico University’s RN to BSN (Bachelor of Science in Nursing) program entirely online.
 The program generally takes two years to complete full-time.
 Nursing coursework encompasses family systems, leadership roles, utilizing resources, and nursing informatics.
 Courses are not held every semester with individual classes being offered in a regular rotation.
 Nursing majors must also engage in 135 hours of a clinical practicum.
 Practicums can be completed in the student’s local community.
 Successful applicants must already possess a current registered nurse’s license and must hold an associate’s degree in nursing or a diploma in nursing.

-Master’s in Nursing Programs in New Mexico
+Master’s in Nursing Programs

 University of New Mexico